 It is currently £9.75 per hour in London and is updated each autumn.
 It is a voluntary rate which employers can choose to pay.
 It gives workers a fair and decent rate of pay.
 Paying it shows the core values of the business.

-The Living Wage is overseen by the Living Wage Foundation (www.livingwage.org.uk) and is backed by the Mayor of London, the London Citizens’ alliance and more than 600 employers in London who have chosen to become ‘Living Wage Employers’, including KPMG, Nationwide and Burberry.
+The Living Wage is overseen by the Living Wage Foundation (www.livingwage.org.uk) and is backed by the Mayor of London, the London Citizens’ alliance and over 1000 employers in London who have chosen to become ‘Living Wage Employers’, including KPMG, Nationwide and Burberry.
 Employers are joining up every month.

-The Living Wage is significantly higher than the Government’s statutory Minimum Wage, which is being rebadged as the ‘national living wage’ in April 2016.
-The Government’s new statutory minimum will be £7.20 per hour from April for those who are 25 or over.
+The Living Wage is significantly higher than the Government’s statutory Minimum Wage, which was rebadged as the ‘national living wage’ in April 2016.
+The Government’s new statutory minimum is £7.50 per hour for those who are 25 or over.
 This is welcome news to many on low pay but it only goes part of the way to solving the problem of low pay – workers in London need a real Living Wage.